laromicas/datoso/README.md

 It merges all the dats in a tree folder structure thought to use with Emulators rather than dats.
 The dat file format must be compatible with [ROMVault](https://www.romvault.com/).

+# Features

+- It can download dats from different sources (dat-omatic, redump, translated-english)
+- It can process dats to generate a folder structure compatible with emulators
+- It can deduplicate dats
+- It can import dats from existing RomVault
+- It can mark MIA roms

 ## Installation

 Datoso requires python 3.10+.